Share Sale/Purchase: Is Shareholders’ Approval Required?

 - Any individual or entity connected with a director of the company or its holding company.

-An asset is considered non-cash and substantial if its value exceeds either 10% of the company’s asset value and is more than £5,000, or it is over £100,000 in value.
+An asset is non-cash and substantial if it exceeds £100,000 or 10% of company assets and over £5,000.

 Consent Required Under Articles or Shareholders’ Agreement